 In Zone 7 and colder, gladioli corms need to be lifted in the fall and replanted the following spring.

-- Plant gladiolus bulbs in the spring once danger of frost has passed and the soil has warmed.
+- Plant gladiolus corms in the spring once the danger of frost has passed and the soil has warmed.
 See your local frost dates here.

-- Ready your garden by using a garden fork or tiller and loosen the soil to about 12 to 15 inches deep.
-After loosening the soil, mix in a 2- to 4-inch layer of compost.
+- Ready your garden by using a garden fork or tiller to loosen the soil to about 12 to 15 inches deep.
+After loosening the soil, mix in a 2- to 4-inch layer of compost or aged manure.

 - Set the corm in the hole about 4 inches deep with the pointed end facing up.
 Cover with soil and press firmly.

 - Space the corms 6 to 8 inches apart.

 - If you’re planting tall varieties, be sure to stake them at planting time.
 Be careful not to damage the corms with the stakes.

 - It takes about 60 days from the time gladioli are planted for the corms to root, grow, bloom.

 - Put a 2- to 4-inch layer of mulch around your gladioli to keep your soil moist and help prevent weeds.